NDIS Participant Money and Property

-When receiving care from an external party, clients are putting themselves into a vulnerable position.
-As well as having to trust that the provider will deliver adequate, appropriate and safe care, the client may also need to trust the provider to respect their money, property and privacy.
+When receiving care from an external party, participants are putting themselves into a vulnerable position.
+As well as having to trust that the provider will deliver adequate, appropriate and safe care, the participant will also need to trust the provider to respect their money, property and privacy.

-This is especially true for clients receiving care in the home and who require a high level of day-to-day personal care and assistance for activities of daily living.
+This is especially true for participants receiving care in their homes and who require a high level of day-to-day personal care and assistance for activities of daily living.

-While there are cases of caregiver theft, managing clients’ finances and property means more than simply refraining from this behaviour.
-As an intruder into the client’s personal space or life, you must actively ensure they feel secure and can maintain autonomy regarding their assets.
+However, appropriately managing participants’ finances and property means more than simply refraining from acts of caregiver theft.
+As an intruder into the participant’s personal space and life, you must actively ensure they feel secure and can maintain autonomy regarding their assets.

-Participant money and property is listed as a practice Standard under Provision of Supports Environment outlined in the NDIS Practice Standards and Quality Indicators Core Module.
+Participant money and property is a requirement of the NDIS Practice Standards under Core Module 4: Provision of Supports Environment.

-Exploitation (also known as financial or economic abuse) involves the unauthorised, improper or illegal use of a client’s money, property or assets for personal gain or the benefit of someone other than the client (CDC 2020; RACGP 2014).
+Exploitation (also known as financial abuse or economic abuse) involves the unauthorised, improper or illegal use of a participant’s money, property or assets for personal gain or the benefit of someone other than the participant (CDC 2020; RACGP 2014).

-Be mindful of clients who are frail, isolated or lonely, as they may be particularly vulnerable to exploitation (Nursing Home Abuse Center 2019).
+Be mindful of participants who are frail, isolated or lonely, as they may be particularly vulnerable to exploitation (Nursing Home Abuse Center 2019).

 Examples of exploitation include: